juliacodez/vonage-campus-voice-workshop/static/slides/intro-to-voice.rst

 Voice Webhooks
 ==============

+Data to your application from Nexmo

+|

-* Webhooks are events over HTTP
+* Webhooks are events sent via HTTP request to an endpoint in your application

-* Nexmo sends information about events and changes in call state as they happen

-* These events are webhooks: incoming HTTP requests

 * Your application needs to be able to receive requests and respond

-|

-The URL is set up in advance, as part of the application configuration

 .. raw:: pdf

-  TextAnnotation "Think of it as a load of pings and beeps to let you know things are happening :)"

-  TextAnnotation "As well as making API calls, handling webhooks needs your application to receive incoming requests.
-We'll talk about how to do that on dev platforms in two slides' time"
+  TextAnnotation "(This is almost a title slide, third and final part of the puzzle)"

+  TextAnnotation "Webhooks are the link we've missed so far.
+Things happen, we let your app know"

+  TextAnnotation "Updates on status, and payloads in response to events"

   TextAnnotation "Must ack the webhook, in a specific timeframe.
 Nexmo will retry if not"